Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

 3. Total Views And Visits

 A visit counts how many times a user has viewed your website.
-The number of times a person has viewed a page is referred to as page views.
+The number of times a person has viewed a page is called page views.
 Since visitors can browse several pages within a single session, it’s crucial to remember that there may be multiple page views for each visit.

 - No matter if blog traffic is increasing or decreasing